jfilter/clean-text/README.md

 pip install clean-text
 ```

+NB: This package is named `clean-text` and not `cleantext`.

 If [unidecode](https://github.com/takluyver/Unidecode) is not available, `clean-text` will resort to Python's [unicodedata.normalize](https://docs.python.org/3.7/library/unicodedata.html#unicodedata.normalize) for [transliteration](https://en.wikipedia.org/wiki/Transliteration).
 Transliteration to closest ASCII symbols involes manually mappings, i.e., `ê` to `e`.
-Unidecode's mapping is superiour but unicodedata's are sufficent.
+`unidecode`'s mapping is superiour but unicodedata's are sufficent.
 However, you may want to disable this feature altogether depending on your data and use case.

-NB: The package is named `clean-text` and not `cleantext`.
+To make it clear: There are **inconsistencies** between processing text with or without `unidecode`.

 ## Usage